BouweCeunen/certbot-kubernetes-secrets-aws/README.md

 kubectl apply -f kubernetes/
 ```

+The configmap contains environment variables which can be used to configure Slack notifications and are used for Let's Encrypt certficate requests.
+* EMAIL
+* SLACK_WEBHOOK

 ## AWS Policy
 Attach following policy to your EC2 node role in IAM on AWS in order for Route53 entries to be manipulated.